ymadoff/ryba/hadoop/yarn_client/index.coffee.md

       for property in ts_properties
         ryba.yarn.site[property] ?= if ts_ctx then ts_ctx.config.ryba.yarn.site[property] else null

-## Configuration for High Availability
+## High Availability with Manual Failover

 Cloudera [High Availability Guide][cloudera_ha] provides a nice documentation about each configuration and where they should apply.